Investment fund: Pricing models

 Open-ended vehicles are either dual priced or single priced.

-Dual priced vehicles have a buying (offer) price and selling or (bid) price.
+Dual priced vehicles have a buying (offer) price and selling (bid) price.
 The buying price is higher than the selling price, this difference is known as the spread or bid–offer spread.
 The difference is typically 5% and may be varied by the vehicle's manager to reflect changes in the market; the amount of variation may be limited by the vehicles rules or regulatory rules.
 The difference between the buying and selling price includes initial charge for entering the fund.

 The internal workings of a fund are more complicated than this description suggests.
 The manager sets a price for creation of units/shares and for cancellation.
 There is a differential between the cancellation and bid prices, and the creation and offer prices.
 The additional units are created are place in the managers box for future purchasers.
 When heavy selling occurs units are liquidated from the managers box to protect the existing investors from the increased dealing costs.
 Adjusting the bid/offer prices closer to the cancellation/creation prices allows the manager to protect the interest of the existing investors in changing market conditions.
 Most unit trusts are dual priced.

 Single priced vehicles notionally have a single price for units/shares and this price is the same if buying or selling.
 As single prices vehicle cannot adjust the difference between the buying and selling price to adjust for market conditions, another mechanism, the dilution levy exists.
 SICAVs, OEICs and U.S. mutual funds are single priced.

 A dilution levy can be charged at the discretion of the fund manager, to offset the cost of market transactions resulting from large un-matched buy or sell orders.
 For example, if the volume of purchases outweigh the volume of sales in a particular trading period the fund manager will have to go to the market to buy more of the assets underlying the fund, incurring a brokerage fee in the process and having an adverse effect on the fund as a whole ("diluting" the fund).
 The same is the case with large sell orders.
 A dilution levy is therefore applied where appropriate and paid for by the investor in order that large single transactions do not reduce the value of the fund as a whole.